InnovateForVegas/.github/CONTRIBUTING.md

 Any creative work contributed to any Innovate for Vegas Initiative or Component Project, with copyright transferred to the Innovate for Vegas Foundation on submission, is immediately licensed back to its contributor(s) in perpetuity for any uses, including use in other initiatives or component projects making use of other license terms.
 Submissions of creative work and assignment of copyright in no ways limits the use by the submitter of their own work in any way, at any time.

 Special care must be taken to note, the grant-back license provision applies to contributions by a submitter to the submission, not to the entire component project or its parts to which a submission is contributed.
 Submission of a patch, grammar edit, or language translation, for examples, does not extend the grant-back license to the original or source elements to which changes where applied and submitted, but only to the changes.
+Similarly, the submitter of original sources or component project elements maintains a grant-back license to use those contributions, but does not receive a similar grant-back provision on changes submitted to the original submission by others.

 ## Inclusivity + Diversity + Accessibility